iricigor/EC.IntroModule/Docs/Get-Cube.md

 ```

 ## DESCRIPTION
-SE-UP example commandlet that returns cube of a given number.
+Enterprise Cloud example commandlet that returns cube of a given number.

 ## EXAMPLES